Temporomandibular Joint (TMJ) Dysfunction is a condition where there is pain and immovability of the joint and the surrounding muscles of your jaw.

 - avoiding extreme jaw movements,

 - anti-inflammatories if approved by a healthcare provider

 How to book an appointment?

-If you think that you may be suffering from TMJ dysfunction, our team at Vitalis Physiotherapy can assess and diagnose the condition.
+If you think that you may be suffering from TMJ dysfunction, or you’re looking for a ‘physiotherapist near me’, our team at Vitalis Physiotherapy can assess and diagnose the condition.
 They will then tailor your treatment plan to aid in your pain relief and recovery.